rhpds/pxe-rhdp-lab/docs/source/gui-based-labs/apache-cassandra-gui.rst

 .. code-block:: shell

-  watch oc get stork-volumesnapshot
+  Home -> Search
+  Enter volumesnapshots (volumesnapshot.external-storage.k8s.io/v1) in the Resouce field

-When you see all 3 volumesnapshots appear, take note of the names and hit ``ctrl-c`` to exit the screen.
+When you see all 3 volumesnapshots appear, take note of the names.

 Drop features table
 -------------------------